mmanikandan281/mmanikandan281/README.md

 - 🔭 I’m currently studing at **sadanam kumaran college ,pathiripala palakkad**

-- 🌱 I’m currently learning **Artificial Intelligence, Python, Datascince**
+- 🌱 I’m currently learning **Artificial Intelligence, Python, Datascience**

 - 👯 I’m looking to collaborate on **open-source projects that revolve around data analysis and visualization.
 My goal is to leverage and contribute to initiatives that address real-world challenges using data-driven insights**